adamvinueza/notes/gopter-notes/README.md

 finite-state automata in Go](https://github.com/adamvinueza/fsa), and to do so using TDD principles--that is, I decided I'd write the tests _before_ writing the critical code.
-Initially, I wrote vanilla example-based tests: make an automaton that accepts only an even number of "a"'s, for example, then create tests that say it should accept "aa" and "aaaaaa", but not "aaa" or "aaaaaaaaaaa".
+Initially, I wrote vanilla example-based tests: make an automaton that accepts only an even number of `a`'s, for example, then create tests that say it should accept `aa` and `aaaaaa`, but not `aaa` or `aaaaaaaaaaa`.
 How many tests do I need to be confident that my automaton works as it should?
 Who knows?
 Just think up a bunch of edge cases and then throw in a few robust examples for good measure.